cseoighe/StopEvol/Figures/README.md

 ```

-Fig. S12.
-Frequency of each stop codon in human protein-coding genes, as a function of GC-content.
+**Fig. S12:** Frequency of each stop codon in human protein-coding genes, as a function of GC-content.

 ```{r}
 ###########figure_sim_mix: check accuracy of mixture weight estimates